VexizzPhatatic79/tyy/README.md

             local throwEvent = game.ReplicatedStorage:FindFirstChild("ThrowEvent") -- Make sure the event is correct if throwEvent then
                 throwEvent:FireServer(closestPlayer.Character) -- Fire the event towards the closest player end

-            -- Show alert only if the player has the Bomb if hasBomb then
-                alertButton.Text = "ဗုံးရနေပါပြီ!" -- Alert message
-                alertButton.Visible = true -- Show alert

-                -- Hide the alert after the Bomb is thrown wait(2) -- Wait for 2 seconds before hiding the alert alertButton.Visible = false -- Hide the alert end

             wait(0.5) -- Small delay after the throw